jhofman/msd2015/_posts/2019-03-08-lecture-7-regression-1.md

 <script async class="speakerdeck-embed" data-id="199594cffb524787a7bced446593789a" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>
 </center>

 In the first part of class we shifted from talking about problems in how science is often done to best practices for doing good science.
-We went through the pipeline of designing a study, piloting and revisigng it, doing a power calculation, pre-registering the study, running it, creating a reproducible analysis and report, and thinking critically about the results.
+We went through the pipeline of designing a study, piloting and revising it, doing a power calculation, pre-registering the study, running it, creating a reproducible analysis and report, and thinking critically about the results.

 Next we moved on to regression.
 We started with a high-level overview of regression, which can be broadly defined as any analysis of how one continuous variable (the "outcome") changes with others (the "inputs", "predictors", or "features").